activitystream/slate/source/includes/as-api/_comments.md

 {page-nr} | The page number to fetch.
 1 is the first page and also the default value.
 {items-on-page} | Specifies how many items should be on each page.
 20 is the default value and 300 is the maximum value.
 {stream-id} | The internal ID used by Activity Stream.
 This is a named UUID version of the {entity-ref}
-{filter} | A SQL filter (where clause) to apply to the result set.
-Please read [SQL]() for further information on the graph enabled SQL dialect that we use
 {tenant-label} | Each Activity Stream customer gets a tenant id. usually this matches the entity part of your email address.
 {tag} | The value of the tag (#somestuff) to look up comments for